Emigration from Colombia: Overview

-Immigration from Colombia was determined mostly by security issues linked mainly to the Colombian armed conflict.
+Emigration from Colombia was determined mostly by security issues linked mainly to the Colombian armed conflict.
 From 1980 to 2000, emigration from Colombia was one of the largest in volume in Hispanic America.
 According to the 2005 Colombian census or DANE, about 3,331,107 Colombian citizens currently permanently reside outside of Colombia.
 Other estimates, however, suggest that the actual number could exceed 4 million, or almost 7,6 percent of the country's population.
 Approximately 1.2 million Colombians are believed to have left the country during 2000–5 and not returned.

+Colombian migration after 2000, has also been characterized by extreme political violence and economic instability.
+Between 2002-2012, the political violence began to wane and the economy stabilized, but immigration to the United States still surged for a few more years in the aftermath.
+In that time (2002-2012) 61 percent (280,000) of persons granted LPR admission to the United States where those from Colombia.

 In 2005, the population movement towards North America and Europe in particular has been motivated in some cases by the threat of violence but more typically by the search for greater economic opportunity.
 Due to the current sociopolitical situation in Colombia, emigration affects Colombians of all social standings and geographic zones.
 The highest rates of emigration have been registered in the main urban centers of the interior zone of the country: Bogotá, Medellín, Cali, Bucaramanga, Pereira, Manizales, and Cúcuta.